Joseph Grossman

 Joe Grossman worked with Alfred Hitchcock on his early films, including Blackmail, Britain's first talkie.
-Hitchcock's films Jamaica Inn (1939), St Martin’s Lane (1938) and Mimi (1935) were also made at Elstree during the period when Grossman was studio manager.
+Jamaica Inn (1939), St Martin’s Lane (1938) and Mimi (1935) were also made at Elstree during the period when Grossman was studio manager.
 He is credited as a screenwriter with The Guns of Loos (1928) and The Lady From the Sea (1929).

 Joe Grossman was a Commander of the Order of St. John of Jerusalem and won many awards for meritorious service to the Order of St. John, the Fire Brigade (he was chief of the Elstree Fire Brigade) and the Royal National Life Boat Service.